RodZill4/material-maker/material_maker/doc/node_3d_texture_rotate.rst

 Parameters
 ..........

-The **Rotate** node has a X, Y and Z parameters that define the rotations around each axis.
+The **Rotate** node has X, Y and Z parameters that define the rotations around each axis.

 Example images
 ..............